shogun-toolbox/shogun/doc/cookbook/source/examples/binary/multiple_kernel_learning.rst

 Example
 -------

 Imagine we have files with training and test data.
-We create CDenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`CBinaryLabels` as
+We create DenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`BinaryLabels` as

 .. sgexample:: multiple_kernel_learning.sg:create_features

-Then we create indvidual kernels like :sgclass:`CPolyKernel` and :sgclass:`CGaussianKernel` which will be later combined in one :sgclass:`CCombinedKernel`.
+Then we create indvidual kernels like :sgclass:`CPolyKernel` and :sgclass:`GaussianKernel` which will be later combined in one :sgclass:`CombinedKernel`.

 .. sgexample:: multiple_kernel_learning.sg:create_kernel

-We create an instance of :sgclass:`CCombinedKernel` and append the :sgclass:`CKernel` objects.
+We create an instance of :sgclass:`CombinedKernel` and append the :sgclass:`Kernel` objects.

 .. sgexample:: multiple_kernel_learning.sg:create_combined_train

-We create an object of :sgclass:`CMKLClassification`, provide the combined kernel and labels before training it.
+We create an object of :sgclass:`MKLClassification`, provide the combined kernel and labels before training it.

 .. sgexample:: multiple_kernel_learning.sg:train_mkl